Inside IPM: Meet Samantha Timlick

 Hi Samantha, you’ve been with IPM since the company first started.
 How did you get involved?

-You mentioned that you don’t particularly enjoy outbound calling.
 What’s something you love about fundraising?

 I love brainstorming solutions with clients.
 And I love the follow-through — putting pen to paper, doing the research, and marshaling the resources to say, “Okay, here’s what that will actually look like from a budgetary perspective and a calendar perspective.”
-In other words, translating the touchy feely stuff and turning it into an actionable plan.
+In other words, translating the touchy-feely stuff and turning it into an actionable plan.

 I understand that your son is enrolled in a Montessori school, and you’ve become a bit of an amateur expert on Montessori.
 What attracted you to that teaching approach?